i-Molecule/OrgNet/data_preprocessing/README.md

 # Dataset processing

-This repository contains Jupyter Notebooks for dataset processing, for Thermonet-like models.
-The notebook that contains full dataset proicessing pipeline:
+This repository contains Jupyter Notebooks for dataset processing.

 - **Dataset_processing.ipynb:** Prepares the dataset (generates mutants, performs standardized orientation and calculates features for OrgNet and Thermonet-like models) for model training.
 Use .csv files in /datasets/ as as init_df in this notebook.